sedol1339/files/abstracts.md

 Gao, P., Xu, Q., Wen, P., Shao, H., Yang, Z., & Huang, Q. (2023).
 A Study of Neural Collapse Phenomenon: Grassmannian Frame, Symmetry and Generalization. arXiv, 2304.08914.
 Retrieved from https://arxiv.org/abs/2304.08914v2

-Geshkovski, B., Letrouit, C., Polyanskiy, Y., & Rigollet, P. (2023).
+#attention Geshkovski, B., Letrouit, C., Polyanskiy, Y., & Rigollet, P. (2023).
 A mathematical perspective on Transformers. arXiv, 2312.10794.
 Retrieved from https://arxiv.org/abs/2312.10794v3

+    - We observe that Transformers are flow maps on the space of probability measures over R^d and evolve as a mean-field interacting particle system (particles are tokens)
+    - This allows one to draw concrete connections to established topics in mathematics, including nonlinear transport equations, Wasserstein gradient flows, collective behavior models, and optimal configurations of points on spheres, among other
+    - Our main observation is that particles tend to cluster under these dynamics
+    - This indicates a small number of possible outcomes in learning tasks such as next-token prediction
+    - The Transformer flow appears to possess two different time-scales: in a first phase, tokens quickly form a few clusters, while in a second (much slower) phase, through the process of pairwise merging of clusters, all tokens finally collapse to a single point

-Giannou, A., Rajput, S., & Papailiopoulos, D. (2023).
+#fine_tuning Giannou, A., Rajput, S., & Papailiopoulos, D. (2023).
 The Expressive Power of Tuning Only the Normalization Layers. arXiv, 2302.07937.
 Retrieved from https://arxiv.org/abs/2302.07937v2

+    - We show that for random ReLU MLPs, fine-tuning only its normalization layers can reconstruct any target network that is O(sqrt(width)) times smaller

 Isomura, T., Kotani, K., Jimbo, Y., & Friston, K. J. (2023).
 Experimental validation of the free-energy principle with in vitro neural networks.
 Nat.
 Commun., 14(4547), 1–15.
 Retrieved from https://www.nature.com/articles/s41467-023-40141-z